-On their home page, the National Board of Public Health Examiners states (Links to an external site.):
+On their home page, the National Board of Public Health Examiners states:

 "The Certified in Public Health (CPH) credential distinguishes public health professionals at the cutting edge of an ever-evolving field.
 The credential - the only one of its kind for public health - demonstrates knowledge of key public health sciences, but also a commitment to the field through continuing education focused on emerging and established public health issues."